 I’ve raved about this in my Tom Mison post, but let me say it again.
 Things don’t all go Mr. Bingley’s way, and he gets depressed, and then he gets EMO.
 Like, “Goodbye cruel world” and “Nobody in this family understands me” and any other emo teen stereotype you can imagine.
 If he could cut himself and listen to Morissey, he would.
 AND IT IS HILARIOUS.

 Mostly Good Costumes in Lost in Austen

 I’m not a Regency expert, so the most I can say is that most things passed muster with me.
-(I’m sure someone can point out why they put an 1809 sleeve with a 1797 hem).
+(I’m sure someone can point out if they put an 1809 sleeve with a 1797 hem).

 But Yes, There Are a Few Issues

 Okay, so in the plot, Amanda has spent most of her 21st-century life obsessed with P&P. She ends up in Jane Austen’s England, and after some cognitive dissonance, attempts to make her way in that world.
 AND SHE REFUSES TO EVER PUT HER HAIR UP.
 In fact, she announces, “I may be losing grip on reality, but I’m still in control of my hair.”

 Okay, so while that may work from a 21st-century perspective, from a fictional Jane Austen or real Regency England perspective, Amanda’s hair would immediately render her completely insane.
 No one would treat her as anything other than idiotic, insane, and any other “I” word you can think of.
 THERE IS JUST NO WAY.
 So for Amanda to declare that she’s never changing her hair is one thing, but for other characters to ignore and/or accept it is another.